Shen Li

 • The key contribution is one of the first algorithms for task specification learning that accurately infers linear temporal logic formulas from potentially noisy human demonstration data, while incorporating uncertainty estimates to enhance the reliability of the inference.

-6. Studying Human Factors
+6. Exploring Human Factors in Human-Robot Interaction

 figure